rblades/dhworkbook_master/docs/module-1/Exercises.md

 1. Login to GitHub.

 2. On the upper right part of the screen there is a large + sign.
-Click on that, and select `new repository`.
+Click on that + sign, and select `new repository`.

 3. On the following screen, give your repo a name.

-4. Leave the repository set to 'Public'
+4. Leave the repository set to 'Public'.

 5. **DO NOT** 'initialize this repo with a readme.md'.
 Leave `add .gitignore` and `add license` set to NONE.